1. This site uses cookies. By continuing to use this site, you are agreeing to our use of cookies. Learn More.

 Offline

-Heathen Active Member
+Heathen Well-Known Member Trusted Member

 The pound seems to be taking a bit of a hammering just lately, showing just 71.82 php at the moment.